 The trauma of losing a beloved mother, sister, or other close relative to breast cancer is exacerbated by the fear that you, too, may develop cancer.
-Dr. Debra Epstein in Maple Shade and Turnersville, New Jersey can help you find the answers you need with breast cancer gene testing using the BRCA gene test.
+Dr. Debra Epstein in Maple Shade and Turnersville, South Jersey can help you find the answers you need with breast cancer gene testing using the BRCA gene test.
 If you believe you’re at risk for inherited breast cancer and you live in Maple Shade, Turnersville, or surrounding areas, contact Dr. Epstein for a BRCA gene test.
 Call her supportive staff or use the online booking form to schedule an appointment.

 According to the National Cancer Institute, approximately 12% of women develop breast cancer during their lifetime.
 However, if you inherit a BCRA1 or BCRA2 gene mutation, your risk of developing breast cancer by age 80 increases to 72% and 69%, respectively.